|Advanced Physics Laboratory|

-The goals of the Advanced Physics Laboratory is for students to learn more about how to measure and model physical systems, and communicate that knowledge.
+The goal of the Advanced Physics Laboratory is for students to learn more about how to measure and model physical systems, and communicate that knowledge.
 Students have the opportunity to work on interesting challenging experiments, deepen their understanding of the underlying Physics, and to further develop laboratory, analysis, and communication skills.

 Our main office is MP251 in the North Wing of McLennan Physical Labs, phone: 416-978-8803.